nvdaaddons/DevGuide/readme.md

 		# Do some action.
 		nextHandler()

 In fact, we have met an actual "event" before: `event_NVDAObject-Init`.
-This is a special event (one of many events defined in nvDA) fired when NVDA meets a new object and initializes it according to your input (see the section on overriding object properties for more information).
+This is a special event (one of many events defined in NVDA) fired when NVDA meets a new object and initializes it according to your input (see the section on overriding object properties for more information).
 Let's meet other events you may see while wriring your add-on.

 ### Example 4: Announcing the changed name of a control ###